MUTEtheCyberwolf/VALVE-INDEX-DEV-Frunk-1.0/README.md

 # VALVE-INDEX-DEV-Frunk-1.0
-Valve Index DEV Frunk 1.0 Custom made to give the Index more Mounting Options for Adapters and DIY Devices.
-All Modifications that i create are Reversible and will not damage the Product.
+Valve Index DEV Frunk 1.0 Is made to give the Index more Mounting Options for Adapters and DIY Devices.
+All Modifications that I create are Reversible and will not damage the Product.
 (Except you try to break it on purpose)
+If you find spelling Mistakes in the Instructions please be patient with me I usually write them after work when Brain becomes Smoothie ^^

-Custom PCB for USB-C Conversion, Fan Controll and EyetrackVR Interface currently in Development.
+Custom PCB for USB-C Conversion, Fan control, and EyetrackVR Interface currently in Development.

 Print Material: PETG, PA12, PA12+CF15, PLA, ASA